haarnel/rofi-pirate/README.md

 </div>

+Spotify, Netflix and other "streaming" platforms were recently blocked in my country, so I came up with a new solution.
 Rofi module for searching torrents using Jackett API.
 You can also instantly play media files without having to leave the Rofi menu.
 The project is still in beta.